 Pterostilbene, a polyphenolic compound that is related to resveratrol, is found in blueberries, cranberries, and almonds.
 Like resveratrol, pterostilbene is a sirtuin activating compound.
 However, pterostilbene's molecular structure makes it more bioavailable – as much four times more pterostilbene is taken up into the bloodstream as resveratrol upon ingestion.
 Some studies suggest that pterostilbene is more potent than resveratrol when it comes to improving brain function, averting some types of cancer, and preventing heart disease.
 It also demonstrates greater potency than resveratrol in improving cognitive function in progeria aged mice.
 However, in a randomized, double-blind, and placebo-controlled study involving 80 people who had high cholesterol, participants who took a pterostilbene supplement twice daily for six to eight weeks exhibited increased LDL levels.

 Finally, metformin, a drug commonly used to treat diabetes, demonstrates potent sirtuin activating capacity.
 Like resveratrol and pterostilbene, metformin binds to specific sites on SIRT1.
 In turn, it improves the enzymatic efficiency of SIRT1 when cellular levels of NAD+ are low.
+Learn more about metformin in this overview article.

 Physiological roles of sirtuins